mlm20/terra-health-archetypes/spec.md

 **Tone examples:**

 - "A snapshot of your fitness energy."
-- "You’re more than your stats.
-But here’s your style."
+- "You're more than your stats.
+But here's your style."
 - "Your data?
 Already wiped like a pro cooldown stretch."

 ---